SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/primitive_operations.md

 A processing program is made up of _expressions_ and _statements_.
 Statements come later, this topic shows us how to build up expressions to get a program.

 Processing has a whole pile of built in expressions you can use, most of which cause things to occur on the screen.
 The full-set of expressions available are documented at [the processing reference page](https://processing.org/reference/) but we will list here all the ones you need in this text.
-In processing, you also have a full suite of mathematical expressions available, plus (`+`), minus (`-`), multiply (`*`), and divide (`/`).
+In processing, you also have a full suite of mathematical expressions available:

+- Additive operators:
+    - Addition (`+`),
+    - Subtraction (`-`),
+- Multiplicative operators:
+    - Multiplication (`*`),
+    - Division (`/`),
+    - Remainder (`%`)

-Warning!: Division might now work the way you expect.
+Warning!: Division and remainder might now work the way you expect.
 We will explain why in a later topic.

 # Values and Types